andrewacashner/hearingfaithms/chapters/chapter-3.md

 borrowed stable.
-Explaining the Greek word *eskēnosen* in John 1:14, Lapide says "he set up a tent or tabernacle in us, that is, among us, for a short time, like a guest or pilgrim [*peregrinus*] in a foreign land," and this should :teach us to be pilgrims [*peregrinos*] on earth, though actually citizens of heaven."
+Explaining the Greek word *eskēnosen* in John 1:14, Lapide says "he set up a tent or tabernacle in us, that is, among us, for a short time, like a guest or pilgrim [*peregrinus*] in a foreign land."
 [@Lapide:Gospels19C, 884:
-"Hoc est tentorium vel tabernaculum fixit in nobis, id est, inter nos, ad modicum tempus, quasi hospes et peregrinus in terra aliena: erat enim ipse civis, incola et dominus cœli ac paradisi [...]; 669, on Luke 2:5: "ut doceret nos in terra esse peregrinos, cives vero cœli, ut ab hoc exilio magnis virtutum passibus tendamis in cœlum, ceu patriam et civitatem nostram."]
+"Hoc est tentorium vel tabernaculum fixit in nobis, id est, inter nos, ad modicum tempus, quasi hospes et peregrinus in terra aliena: erat enim ipse civis, incola et dominus cœli ac paradisi \[...\]."]
+This should teach us, he writes, to be pilgrims [*peregrinos*] on earth, though actually citizens of heaven."
+[@Lapide:Gospels19C, 669, on Luke 2:5:
+"ut doceret nos in terra esse peregrinos, cives vero cœli, ut ab hoc exilio magnis virtutum passibus tendamis in cœlum, ceu patriam et civitatem nostram."]
 A contemporary musician, the composer and theorist Andrés Lorente, took up the "pilgrim song" trope, drawing on Vulgate Psalm 118:54, when he exhorted the aspiring musician to match the music of his compositions with "the spiritual Music of his person, cleansing his conscience, and rejoicing his soul